Our God Reigns

 But our God is in the heavens: he hath done whatsoever he hath pleased. ~Psalm 115:3

-Ps.
-115 is a powerful psalm of worship.
+Psalm 115 is a powerful psalm of worship.
 It is a psalm that every Christian needs to read often to remind us that our God reigns!
 It is a psalm that preaches to us.
-It reproves, rebukes and exhorts as the preaching of God’s Word does.
-It is a psalm that gives us the right perspective concerning our lives, the difficulties we face, and the adversaries in our lives.
+It reproves, rebukes, and exhorts as the preaching of God’s Word does.
+It is a psalm that gives us the right perspective concerning our life, the difficulties that we face, and the adversaries that we have.
 Let us be reminded that our God reigns!

-God reigns in the Heavens!
-The question we must close with is, does God reign in your heart?
+God reigns in the heavens!
+The question that we must close with is: does God reign in your heart?
 Is He Lord over everything?
 “Not unto us, but unto thy name give glory.”

 Bible Reading Schedule: Acts 7-8